fzerocentral/fzerocentral/rules/mv.md

-1. Times set on Maximum Velocity using the multiplayer link are not allowed to be submitted on FZC.
-The reason is due to the chance to gain a large amount of "speed bumps" by your friend which would enable you to get a faster time than is possible when racing against the COM.

 1. Players are reminded that FZC only accepts times set with the game cartridge, Flash cartridge ("Flashcart") with an unaltered ROM of the original game, the 3DS Ambassador Program version and the Wii U Virtual Console version.

 1. Only submit times that are shown on your records screen.